JeffChou32/Space-Runner/README.md

 Stack as many multipliers as possible to achieve your objective in record time!

-Tech Demo Objective: Travel 9,000 km in 4 minutes.
+Tech Demo Objective: Travel 9,000 km in 4 minutes. <br>
 Track your progress in the upper-right hud.
 Green bar represents time, yellow bar represents speed.

 🌌 Development Roadmap<br>
  Add additional ship designs and customization options.<br>